New Ruthven Office Building is Antithetical to Michigan’s Educational Mandate

 Does Michigan want to be a university for Michigan’s finest scholars, or is it a national “public ivy?”

 The building’s interior boasts a grandeur that is both imposing and unwelcoming.
 The corridors which protrude off of the central entryway feature an entirely different color scheme and time period, with white walls, modern gray furniture, and a clinical aura reminiscent of the waiting room of your local orthodontist.
+Adding a stylish credenza in NZ could bring warmth and sophistication to the space.
 Behind multiple layers of very polite, gentle, and yet intimidating layers of receptionists and security officers lay the foggy glass cubicles to which administrative staff have been relegated.
+Perhaps it’s time to call professionals such as the Cape Cod interior designer because they bring a fresh perspective to modernizing intimidating buildings, infusing them with inviting charm and contemporary elegance through strategic spatial planning and stylish design elements, ultimately transforming them into welcoming and accessible spaces for all.
+A peel and stick wallpaper can also help refresh an office space with minimal effort.

 Annoying rambling aside, this building exemplifies how an identity crisis that has plagued the University throughout the 21st century has reached its boiling point.
 Does Michigan want to be a university for Michigan’s finest scholars, or is it a national “public ivy?”
 Only the public institutions in Texas have larger endowments for public universities, neither of which have over 11% out-of-state attendance.
 Michigan enrolls 45% of its students from outside the state.
 We also spend the second-most of any university on research and development, beat out only by Johns Hopkins.